cloud-gov/pages-redirects/README.md

 app:yourOrigDomain.gov
 ```
 4. Test this app as described below in the `Testing` section
-5. Ask an administrator to create a [`custom-domain`](https://cloud.gov/docs/apps/custom-domains/) for `yourOldDoaming.gov` and to provide you the generated CNAME and TXT record
+5. Ask an administrator to create a [`custom-domain`](https://cloud.gov/docs/apps/custom-domains/) for `yourOrigDomain.gov` and to provide you the generated CNAME and TXT record
 ```
 cf create-service cdn-route cdn-route yourOrigDomain.gov -c '{"domain": "yourOrigDomain.gov"}'
 ```